Privy Council (United Kingdom): Judicial Committee

 The Judicial Committee serves as the final court of appeal for the Crown Dependencies, the British Overseas Territories, some Commonwealth countries, military sovereign base areas and a few institutions in the United Kingdom.
-The Judicial Committee also hears very occasional appeals from a number of ancient and ecclesiastical courts.
-These include the Church Commissioners, the Arches Court of Canterbury, the Chancery Court of York, prize courts, the High Court of Chivalry, and the Court of Admiralty of the Cinque Ports.
 This committee usually consists of members of the Supreme Court of the United Kingdom and senior judges of the Commonwealth of Nations who are Privy Counsellors.

-Within the United Kingdom, the Judicial Committee hears appeals from ecclesiastical courts, the Admiralty Court of the Cinque Ports, Prize Courts and the Disciplinary Committee of the Royal College of Veterinary Surgeons, appeals against schemes of the Church Commissioners and appeals under certain Acts of Parliament (e.g., the House of Commons Disqualification Act 1975).
+Within the United Kingdom, the Judicial Committee also hears very occasional appeals from a number of ancient and ecclesiastical courts.
+These include the Court of Admiralty of the Cinque Ports, Prize Courts, the High Court of Chivalry, the Disciplinary Committee of the Royal College of Veterinary Surgeons, appeals against schemes of the Church Commissioners, and appeals under certain Acts of Parliament (e.g., the House of Commons Disqualification Act 1975).
 The Judicial Committee had direct jurisdiction in cases relating to the Scotland Act 1998, the Government of Wales Act 1998 and the Northern Ireland Act 1998, but this was transferred to the new Supreme Court of the United Kingdom in 2009.

 The Crown-in-Council was formerly the supreme appellate (final) court for the entire British Empire, but many Commonwealth countries have in the last half century abolished the right to such appeals.
-The Judicial Committee nevertheless does continue to hear appeals from several Commonwealth countries, as well as from British Overseas Territories, Sovereign Base Areas and Crown Dependencies like the Pitcain Islands.
+The Judicial Committee nevertheless continues to hear appeals from several Commonwealth countries, as well as from British Overseas Territories, Sovereign Base Areas and Crown Dependencies such as the Pitcairn Islands.